DheerajMadda/test/README_Trainer.md

 </br>

 Note: When using FP16 AMP + Gradient Accumulation, the accuracy achieved is less compared to FP32 training.
-To get to the same level of accuracy as of FP32, it requires to be trained for couple more number of epochs as compared to FP32 training.
+To get to the same level of accuracy as of FP32, it requires to be trained for more number of epochs as compared to FP32 training.

 </br>